 It's not only physical symptoms that are signs of anaemia, the way you feel will tell you a lot about whether you have the condition.
 'Most people who are anaemic will feel weak, suffer with extreme fatigue, have pale skin, chest pain an increased heartbeat or shortness in breath,' says Dr Giuseppe.
 'They may suffer with headaches, dizziness or a feeling of light-headedness.
 Cold feet and hands are also common signs as well as brittle nails or a sore tongue.'

-Common signs and symptoms anaemia:
+Anaemia signs and symptoms

 - Extreme fatigue